 From a medium bulb of fennel, chop 1 cup of the vegetable and sprinkle over the cooked orzo.
 Cover and let the fennel soften off the heat, about 5 minutes.

 Stir the fennel into the orzo.
-Chop 2 tbsp of the fennel fronds.
+Chop 2 tablespoon of the fennel fronds.
 Serve the orzo, sprinkled with the chopped fronds.